gojuangu/ih_datamadpt0420_project_m1/README.md

-#README - Jobs Analysis Project
+#README - Jobs / Basic Income Analysis Project

 The aim of this project is to extract data in order to understand give an overview of the current labour market.
 - Tell them what it is (with context).